 - Weddings: This has already become one of the latest trends of the wedding industry out there.
 However in the future, instead of having a singular drone up there while the rest of the crew takes pictures, surely it wouldn’t be too much of a stretch to assume that multiple drones take over all the duties, thus making wedding photography loose the human touch.
 Well, not really as surely photography drones will be controlled by people themselves.
 To take it a step further, there can even be a thorough documentation of the whole wedding itself.

 - Real estate: Now drone photography is slowly changing the very way real estate is being marketed out there.
 Drones can zoom in on the tiniest details as well as show the entire immediate vicinity and the surrounding areas as well as give an overview of the entire district or locality at hand.

 - Journalism: Now this is referring to the important point that journalists can go where a lot of reporters can’t, i.e. a full blown war zone.
 In fact, not just referring to a conflict zone, but drones can even go into areas of natural disasters and even accidents for that matter.

 - Sports: Yet another innovative use of a drone as it will be able to capture some of the greatest and most inspiring moments of the opt athletes as well as give an overall picture of the entire game from start to finish.
 In any case as most of us would already be familiar with the fact that most football games are in any case televised using cameras held by wires from different positions.
-However, if they were to be replaced by drones, anyone could get a proper slice of the action from literally any position, both horizontal and vertical to boot.
+However, if they were to be replaced by drones, anyone, even sports journalists could get a proper slice of the action from literally any position, both horizontal and vertical to boot.